heysokam/ngl/doc/tech.md

 - Passes:     One.
 Draw a single triangle to the screen.
 - Calls:      One.
 Draw three vertex positions, sorted by their indices.
 Deferred Rendering:
-- Technique:  Deferred rendering, multiple dynamic lights, no GI, Diffuse materials only.
+- Technique:  Deferred rendering, multiple dynamic lights, no GI, Diffuse materials only, no transparency.
 - Phases:     Generate the G buffer.
-Draw the Materials.
 Draw the lights.
-- Passes:     Inside the G buffer phase: Depth map pass, normal map pass, diffuse map pass.
+- Passes:     Inside the G buffer phase: Depth map pass, normal map pass, diffuse map pass (could result in a single call per object when using MRT).
 - Calls:      Inside one of the passes: One Call.
 Draw the vertex positions of the triangle.

 Imagine these objects: